History’s Most Important Racing Aircraft

 “Over and over, a trophy race series or a racing class began with fairly standard aircraft and soon evolved into highly specialized machines whose general practicality faded as their power increased and their size decreased.”

-Midgets, Unlimiteds, Formula 1—wait a minute, isn’t this book about planes??
+Midgets, Unlimiteds, Formula 1—wait a minute, isn’t this book about aircraft??

 Whether its aircraft or cars, racing improves the breed thanks to trickle-down technology.
 But for every one thing that works, there’s a bunch of ideas that didn’t: “The air racing landscape is littered with the bits and pieces of aircraft whose radical shapes and power plants had been seen by their designers as the solution to a host of problems, and the most direct, if eccentric, route to victory.”

-While this is a handy, convenient-to-have book in some regard, it seems that no one (not necessarily the author!) has given much thought to what utility either the reader new to the subject or the expert will find in the presentation or methodology the book offers.
-There is rarely ever only one right way in which to organize a book, and any choice an author makes as to in- and exclusion is doomed to be decried as arbitrary.
+While this is a handy, convenient-to-have book in some regard, it seems that no one (which does not necessarily mean the author!) has given much thought to what utility either the reader new to the subject or the expert will find in the presentation or methodology the book offers.
+There is rarely ever only one right way in which to organize a book, and any choice as to in- and exclusion is doomed to be decried as arbitrary.
 As there’s never merit in moaning about what a book could or ought to have been, we will look at the book it is—and say: it adds nothing, really, that wasn’t known already, and what it does contain is uneven.

 When all is said and done, it is simply not clear what Berliner intended with this book as it does not advance the body of knowledge in a meaningful way.
 It’s a useful book, handy, easy to use—but $40 is $40, and this book has competition.
 Berliner himself wrote a book in 2009 that is more thorough, definitely more interesting, but hampered by containing only very few illustrations: Airplane Racing: A History, 1909–2008.